inspo13/Iris-Prediction-ML-APP/Main-Iris Prediction-App /Readme.md

 \10.
 Copy the code and paste it in the click listener of a button in MainActivity.kt.ꢀ

-Wooohoo the App is ready to use ꢀ
+Woohoo, App is ready! ꢀ